 A piece of copper plate, hand-forged, cut and carved, all with just a hammer and chisels.
 A large chunk of polished Crackle Quartz is suspended in place with fine copper wire.
 Inscribed and enchanted with The Elder Futhark runes Raidho, Algiz and Dagaz.

-Crackle Quartz is often associated with filtering distractions, clearing negative energy, attracting love, amplifying abundance, positivity, and enhancing mental clarity and focus.
+Crackle Quartz is commonly associated with focus, clearing negative energies, love, positivity and focus.

 The rune Raidho (pronounced “rye-through”) translates to wagon or riding.
 Raidho is often associated with travel, journey, movement, reunion, changes, equanimity.